yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 }
 ```

-###OnBillingSupported
+### OnBillingSupported

-This event will be thrown when the billing service is initialized and ready.
+This event is triggered when the billing service is initialized and ready.

 ``` cs
 StoreEvents.OnBillingSupported += onBillingSupported;